hackermahesh03/Virtual-Clinic-System/README.md

 ## 🚀 Features

 ### For Patients
-- **AI Health Assistant**: Integrated Google Gemini AI for initial symptom analysis and medical queries.
+- **AI Health Assistant**: Included ML model to predict Lung diseases using X-ray and Google Gemini AI for initial symptom analysis and medical queries.
 - **Appointment Booking**: Easy scheduling with doctors based on availability.
 - **Secure Payments**: Integrated Razorpay for safe and quick consultation fee payments.
 - **Video Consultations**: High-quality video calls powered by Zegocloud for face-to-face remote meetings.
 - **E-Prescriptions & Reports**: Access and download prescriptions and medical reports in DOCX format.
 - **Pharmacy Section**: Browse and manage medical requirements.
-- **Voice Accessibility**: Integrated speech-to-text for hand-free interactions.

 ### For Doctors
 - **Patient Management**: View and manage appointments, medical history, and reports.